Hello everyone

 How to read the pattern

-Everything is sc unless otherwise noted.
+Everything is sc unless otherwise

 At end of each row ch1, turn – unless otherwise noted.